danielendeg/nugetpackageupdate/specs/CustomSearch/Custom Search.md

 # Security

 The `/SearchParameter` endpoint may need special RBAC rules once we have RBAC built out.
 Similarly, `$reindex` should be a privileged operation because it could change the search behavior and it consumes resources that could change the performance of the service during re-indexing.
+All of this should be discussed in the context of the control plane, which may need some modifications moving forvard.

 # Other